shakhscode/Data-Modeling-and-Interactive-Dashboarding-using-Excel/README.md

 - Whether sales was higher on weekdays or weekends ?
 - Peak time on a day when highest orders were received ?
 - Best selling pizzas and lowest selling pizzas etc.
-2. Data modeling using Power Pivot in Excel.
+2. Learning data modeling using Power Pivot in Excel.
 3. Exploring Excel features to accomplish a data analysis project entirely in Excel.

 ### Used tools: